Includes tarnished plant bug ( Lygus hesperus, L. elysus, L. keltoni)

 Pest description and crop damage Adults are less than 0.25 inch long and marked with a "V" shaped or triangular mark on the back.
 Color ranges from light green to shades of brown or black.
 Nymphs are 0.04 to 0.25 inch long, green or yellow-green, with black spots on the back.
-Adults and nymphs damage plants by directly feeding on plant juices.
-Damage symptoms include flagging of leaflets, leaves, or small stems.
+Adults and nymphs damage plants by inserting their mouth parts into the plant tissue and sucking juices.
+Lygus are considered "cell feeders".
+Damage symptoms include flagging of leaflets, leaves, or small stems; damaged leaves wilt and the branch dies.
+Adults and nymphs prefer to feed on the top third of the plant canopy.

 Biology and life history Lygus species, such as the tarnished plant bug, feed on many different plants including weeds, crops, and native species.
-Alfalfa fields often develop very large populations of Lygus from which the insects may colonize potato.
-Lygus can be found throughout the growing season, and are common throughout the PNW.
+Alfalfa and quinoa fields often develop very large populations of lygus from which the insects may colonize potato.
+Lygus can be found throughout the growing season and are common throughout the PNW.
 There are usually three or four generations each year.
+For more information, see https://catalog.extension.oregonstate.edu/em9173.

 Management-chemical control: HOME USE